threedworld-mit/tdw/Documentation/api/command_api.md

 Drop a held object.

-- <font style="color:green">**Replicant status**: This command will sometimes set the action status of the Replicantin the `Replicant` output data.
-This is usually desirable.In some cases, namely when you're calling several of these commandsin sequence, you might want only the last command to set the status.See the `set_status` parameter, below.</font>
+- <font style="color:green">**Replicant status**: This command will sometimes set the action status of the Replicant in the `Replicant` output data.
+This is usually desirable.
+In some cases, namely when you're calling several of these commands in sequence, you might want only the last command to set the status.
+See the `set_status` parameter, below.</font>

 ```python
 {"$type": "replicant_drop_object", "arm": "left", "id": 1}